Clinical presentation and diagnosis of IgA nephropathy

 - Mayo Clinic College of Medicine

 IgA nephropathy is the most common lesion found to cause primary glomerulonephritis throughout most developed countries of the world [1-8].
 Patients may present at any age, but there is a peak incidence in the second and third decades of life.
-There is approximately a 2:1 male to female predominance in North American and Western European populations, although this difference is not observed among populations in the Pacific Rim.
+There is approximately a 2:1 male-to-female predominance in North American and Western European populations, although the sexes are equally affected among populations in East Asia.

-IgA nephropathy occurs with greatest frequency in Asians and Caucasians, and is relatively rare in blacks [4,6,9].
+IgA nephropathy occurs with greatest frequency in East Asians and Caucasians and is relatively rare in blacks [4,6,9].
 In a Chinese study of 13,519 renal biopsies, for example, IgA nephropathy constituted 45 percent of all cases of primary glomerulonephritis .
-However, IgA deposits may also be seen on kidney biopsy in individuals with no evidence of renal disease .
+However, IgA deposits may also be seen on kidney biopsy in individuals with no clinical evidence of renal disease .

 The reported incidence of mesangial IgA deposition in apparently healthy individuals ranges from 3 to 16 percent [10,11].
 These cases had no clinical features of nephritis but their renal biopsy was consistent with IgA nephropathy.